D-a-rt/d-art.minter/README.md

 ```

-The admin storage only hold the address of the admin and is here in order to add or remove authorized minter
+The admin storage only hold the address of the admin.
+He is allowed to add or remove authorized minter

 ### metadata

-The thirs field is `metadata`:
+The third field is `metadata`:

 ``` ocaml